mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Setre responded, "The circle listens!"

-And they looked on as the forest swallowed her cursed blue light, a memory of Ara wandering in the darkness.
+They looked on as the forest swallowed her cursed blue light, a living memory of Ara wandering in the darkness.

 <!--